How to Prepare Garden Soil For Planting

 I highly recommend testing your garden soil to see what the quality of your soil is.
 Look for a test kit that tests pH, nitrogen, phosphorus and potash levels.
 Testing soil each spring and fall allows you to see if the amendments you are making are improving the quality of the soil.
 Inexpensive test kits can be purchased at most hardware stores that carry garden supplies.
 Most vegetables prefer slightly acidic soil with a pH of around 6.5.
 Read more about amending garden soil here.

-If weeds have begun to grow in your garden area, you want to remove those prior to planting.
+If weeds have begun to grow in your garden area, you want to remove the weeds along with any rocks or sticks prior to planting.

 Good compost is packed full of nutritional value for your plants.
 I like to add compost to my garden both in the spring and the fall.
 High quality compost should have gotten to a high enough heat that it no longer contains any live weed seeds.
 Compost contains enough nutrients for most vegetables that don't blossom to produce, no other fertilizer is needed.
 Fruit and vegetables such as tomatoes, peppers and squash can benefit from added fertilizer.